-Slack Lightning is a prototype extension of the communication application, Slack, that allows for users to communicate with
+Slack Lightning is a prototype extension of the communication application, Slack, that allows for users to

 one another without interrupting workflow.
 Rather than open up the full desktop app to reply to quick